 The Independent would like to point out that the Student Government Association has been renamed Student Government.

-Present: 8 Senators, Senate Vice-President Jack Dowling, Parliamentarian Salvatore Aquila, Assistant Dean of Students Amanda Villanueva
+Present: 8 Senators, Vice-President of Student Government Jack Dowling, Parliamentarian Salvatore Aquila, Assistant Dean of Students Amanda Villanueva

 Absent: Pro Tempore Sotelo, Senator Chang